 Once students begin doing therapy, they must complete an MFT Clinical Hours Report Form (pink sheet) at the end of each month (Appendix H).
 This form provides important information used to evaluate clinical training, assess the status and needs of the MFT Center, and maintain AAMFT accreditation.
-Turn in completed forms to the MFT admin the first Friday of the month.
+Turn in completed forms to the MFT Office Adminsitrator the first Friday of the month or within 72 hours after the 1st of the month whichever is later.
+Fraudulent reporting of clinical hours is considered an ethical and legal violation and potentially a reason for program dismissal.